LukeShortCloud/rootpages/markdown/file_systems.md

 ## Network - SMB

 The Server Message Block (SMB) protocol was created to view and edit files remotely over a network.
-The Common Internet File System (CIFS) was created by Microsoft as an enhanced fork of SMB but was eventualy replaced with newer versions of SMB.
+The Common Internet File System (CIFS) was created by Microsoft as an enhanced fork of SMB but was eventually replaced with newer versions of SMB.
 On Linux, the "Samba" service is typically used for setting up SMB share.
 [1]

 SMB Ports:

 * 137 UDP
 * 138 UDP
 * 139 TCP
 * 445 TCP

 Configuration - Global:

 * [global]
     * workgroup = Define a WORKGROUP name.
     * interfaces = Specify the interfaces to listen on.
     * hosts allow = Specify hosts allowed to access any of the shares.
-Wildcard IP addresses can be used by obmitting different octects.
+Wildcard IP addresses can be used by omitting different octects.
 For example, "127." would be a wildcard for anything in the 127.0.0.0/8 range.

 Configuration - Share:

 * [smb] = The share can be named anything.
     * path = The path to the directory to share (required).
-    * writable = Use "yes" or "no." This specifies if the folder share is wirtable.
+    * writable = Use "yes" or "no." This specifies if the folder share is writable.
     * read only = Use "yes" or "no." This is the opposite of the writable option.
 Only one or the other option should be used.
 If set to no, the share will have write permissions.
-    * write list = Specify users that can write to the share, seperated by spaces.
+    * write list = Specify users that can write to the share, separated by spaces.
 Groups can also be specified using by appending a "+" to the front of the name.
     * comment = Place a comment about the share.
 [2]

 Verify the Samba configuration.